 Between stay-at-home orders, remote working, and virtual schooling, the pandemic has taken millions of people out of their routines.
 This can add to the stress felt by someone with an anxiety disorder.

 Routines help hold people together when they have trouble keeping it together themselves.
 Encourage your loved one to get back into a routine – getting up at a certain time, having breakfast, getting the kids set up for school, having lunch, exercising, etc. Of course, helping a loved one get into a routine is easier when you live with that person.

 NFSB Is Here for You… and Your Loved Ones.

 If you suspect that your loved one is struggling with anxiety and would benefit from speaking with a professional, we can help.
-Visit our website to find out about the services and resources we provide, or contact us for more information at 973-667-1884.
+Visit our website to find out about the services and resources we provide, or contact us for more information.